Are you familiar with demand generation?

 These are people who have used and are (very) satisfied with your product or service, and are willing to push your brand on their social media accounts.
 An effective brand will use these advocates to their advantage and form a strategy for identifying them.

 Demand Generation Strategy #5: Get Listed on Review Sites

-But reviews are an undeniable factor in SEO, and do it one better by acting as social proof for your customers.
+Reviews are an undeniable factor in SEO, and do it one better by acting as social proof for your customers.

-They’ll type something like “top SEO companies” into Google, and see results like these on the first page:
+Users will type something like “top SEO companies” into Google, and see results like these on the first page:

 …which will lead them to this page, where they can see the top-ranked SEO companies (coincidentally, Ignite happens to be #1).